 These extortionate demands were certainly not rare.
 Mikel Segovia of El Independiente reports that around 10,000 such threats had been made to the Basque business world up until the point that ETA declared a ceasefire in 2010.
 Despite their ubiquity, the effect on the recipient was usually to push them into a pensive solitude — weighing up their options in silence and hiding the threat from their families, business partners and even close friends.

 If the price of compliance was high so too was the potential price of refusal.
 By the time ETA had laid down their arms for good they had murdered 33 local businessmen and kidnapped a further 86.
 Alcorta would have been only too aware of the mortal danger.
 Horrific stories such as that of Angel Berazadi, the first businessman to be murdered by ETA, his body bound and dumped — rosary beads in hand — on a rural road after almost three weeks of captivity in April 1976 were not uncommon.

-Alcorta, however, had weighed up his options and had chosen the last, the only thing that remained was to draw a line under his silent suffering and send his response.
+But Alcorta had weighed up his options and had chosen the last.
+The only thing that remained was to draw a line under his silent suffering and send his response.

 On Tuesday the 29th April 1980, seven separate newspapers published throughout the Basque Country and Navarra carried an open letter from Alcorta to ETA.

 “I find the idea of having to pay to save your life revolting.” he wrote.
 “I’m not a hero – I don’t want to be.
 I know that with this decision I’m endangering the years I have left to live.
 But there is something in my conscience, in my way of being, that I prefer anything to giving in to the blackmail which is destroying my land, my people and my country.
 We have always said that we Basques are not cowards.
 And as a good Basque, I do not want to be a coward.”

 “I have four alternatives in the face of the threat that is literally stated in the letter:

 First: Pay up and go on living (for now).